Who Are You?

 His father stands up.
 “You’re such a tall and strong boy now, Lel,” he sighs, then reaches to pat Avalel’s shoulder, “Soon you’ll be taller than even me.”
 He motions to the table.
 “There’s food on the table.
 Eat up before you go to school.”

-“Of course, dad.”
-As he gobbles the mush in the bowl, he mumbles, “This is good food.”
+“Of course, Dad.”
+The breakfast doesn’t seem to be anything special, just a bland mix of whatever is inside.
+Still, as he gobbles the mush in the bowl, he mumbles, “This is good food.”

 “Oh, it’s nothing.
 I merely squeezed the juicy blood of a few bugs in the forest, mashed up yesterday’s dinner, and added some herbal seasoning.
 I never thought you’d say this would be good.”

-In disgust, Avalel spits the food in his mouth and pretends he’s choking.
-Seeing this, his father laughed again.
+Avalel spits the food in his mouth, pretending to gag in disgust.
+Seeing this, his father laughs again.
 Nauseous, Avalel could only utter the word “What?”

 His father laughed even harder.
 “I’m joking, Lel.
 I just mashed some graya and asked the neighbors for some of their herbal seasoning.”

 “Have you changed yet?”
-Just as Avalel steps outside, his father asked.
+Just as Avalel steps outside, his father asks.

 “Oh, no!”
 Avalel hurries back into his room and locks the door.
 A few moments later, the door creaks open.
 Standing there is Avalel, his hair no longer flying, but neatly combed to one side.
 A loose beige tunic covers his body to the knees, with a belt tightened around his waist.
-A mock leather (author’s note: again, different to the leather we know) arm guard decorates his left forearm.
+A mock leather arm guard decorates his left forearm.
 His dark green trousers, crumpled but with the fragrance of the trees, are rolled up to the calves.
 His boots are brown, dyed from the muddy paths he walks.
 Finally, he grabs a small grey bag, slung it over his shoulders, and runs out.

-“See you later, Avalel, son of Faresoenn!” his father shouts in the distance, a grin on his face.
+“See you later, Avalel nai Faresoenn!” his father shouts in the distance, a grin on his face.

 The day is quite beautiful.
 Although the Elyfesta shines bright, the wind makes its heat bearable, and the rustling of leaves is like a conversation between chatty children.
 Sweat pours from Avalel as he runs toward his school, his bag bouncing up and down his shoulders, and his combed hair is ruffled by the wind.
-But that is no matter.
-He is about to be late, and his strictness to self would not allow such a thing.
+But that doesn’t matter.
+He is about to be late, and his strictness to himself would not allow such a thing.

 School is over.
 Although he has still not adapted to the increased hours, Avalel still feels himself brimming with energy.
 As he walks back on his usual path home, he thinks about the new “technology” (although he has no idea what that means) the school acquired recently.
 There are special pens that could change colors with the click of a button, the tables can have many pictures changed in an instant by some magic the teacher did, there’s a small disk-shaped object that could create an untouchable replica of anyone while copying their every movement (his teachers called it a “hologram”).
 Also, strangely, drawing on the tables is allowed now as the drawings can be erased, again, by some magic from the teacher.

-How strange indeed, Avalel thinks, quoting his father, and chuckled.
-Just then, he seems to catch a glimpse of something reflecting light off to his right.
+How strange indeed, Avalel thinks, quoting his father, and chuckles.
+Just then, he seems to catch a glimpse of some reflection of light off to his right.
 But there’s no road there.
-Still, his curiosity got the better of him and he immediately turns, walking straight towards a tall bush.
+Still, his curiosity gets the better of him and he immediately turns, walking straight towards a tall bush.

-As he struggles to walk past the overgrowth, he manages to hear some sounds, and the more he went, the louder it becomes.
-Soon, he could barely see a path of crushed grass and leaves, with bootprints etching themselves deeply into the mud.
+As he struggles to walk past the overgrowth, the branches pricking, scratching against him, he manages to hear some sounds, and the more he goes, the louder it becomes.
+Soon, he could barely see a path of crushed grass and leaves, with boot prints etching themselves deeply into the mud.
+He realizes he is already quite far from the nearest road, and as much as he refuses to admit, he is somewhat lost.
+Slightly regretting his impulse earlier, he continues onward, following the strange tracks.

 He finally arrives at a clearing in the forest.
 There, where the light of the Elyfesta pierces the trees, sits a small girl and two adult men that Avalel could not recognize.
 He quickly hides behind a bush and looks at the group with detail.
 The girl has black hair, but where the light comes into contact, it seems to shine a glimmering silver.
-Unlike most of the people Avalel knows, who usually wears loose tunics, the girl is wearing a form-fitting tunic and she’s barefoot.
-Meanwhile, the men stand towering over her is wearing steel (at least Avalel thought it was steel) plates, painted grey, covering their entire body, and helmets that obscured their faces.
-Although he could not see their expression, Avalel could feel the men were stern and menacing.
+Unlike most of the people Avalel knows, who usually wears loose tunics, the girl is wearing a form-fitting tunic and is barefoot.
+Meanwhile, the men standing, towering over her are wearing metal plates, painted grey, covering their entire body, and helmets that obscured their faces.
+There is an emblem of sorts on their left shoulder, assumed to be some kind of identification.
+To Avalel, they are intimidating, and he feels a sense of unease.

 “Come with us, little one.
 We won’t hurt you,” one of them speaks calmly.
-It carries a bit of warmth and Avalel can hear the friendliness coming from the tone of the voice.
+It carries a bit of fake friendliness, almost to the point of discomfort.

 “We’re not here to harm you.
-We just need you to follow us to a nice place for some food,” the other adds, but Avalel this time feels a coldness coming from his voice.
+We just need you to follow us to a nice place for some food,” the other adds, his tone much more cold and direct.

 “You hear that, Gaseren?
-The little girl has such a cute voice!” the first seems to be quite excited.
+The little girl has such a cute voice!” the first exclaims in excitement.

-“What was that?” both shouts and turns their gaze away from the girl.
+“What was that?” both shout and turn their gazes away from the girl.
 They quickly follow the noise, and although Avalel tries to escape, his neck is grabbed by one of the men and his bag falls on the ground.

 “Who’s this?” the man called Manilrec asks, “He’s got a fair face, but ugly boots.”

 “Probably one of the locals.
 You know, those people,” the man holding Avalel, called Gaseren, replies.
 Avalel tries to free himself, but Gaseren’s hand is firmly gripped around his slim neck.
-Finally, after many moments of struggle, Gaseren is annoyed and flings him on the ground.
-Avalel could not help but writhe in pain.
+Finally, after many moments of struggle, Gaseren flings him on the ground, annoyed by his resistance.
+Avalel writhes in pain, groaning as his back is stepped on, firmly holding him down.

 “What a pathetic bag of bones.
 I thought you people were better fighters than this,” Gaseren mutters in disgust.
 “Manilrec, we should get going...”

-“I said kapa,” the girl whispered, her words like ice.
+“I said kapa,” the girl whispers, her eyes staring at the corpse in disgust.
 She places her dagger in the bleeding throat of Manilrec, and in one swift motion, the head detaches from the body and rolls to Gaseren’s feet.
 Looking at her bloodied hands, the girl laughs.
 It’s like she’s enjoying it.

 “How...” the word barely escapes as a rasp from Gaseren.
 He reaches for his sword, but Avalel could notice his hands shaking.
 As the girl leaps up, the sword unsheathes from its scabbard, and for a moment, Avalel could see the gleaming, clean blade of Gaseren, reflecting the light into a shower of beams.
 Just for a moment, Avalel forgets his pain, and as time seems to slow for him, he thinks, how beautiful.

 A blinding flash, and then, darkness.
 In shock, Avalel falls.
 He feels something splash onto his face, and although he tries to open his eyes, they seem to be frozen and would not respond.
 He struggles to get up, but something heavy has fallen on his chest, knocking the air out of him.
-He feels something flowing down his mouth and throat, and chokes.
+He feels something flowing down his mouth and throat, trickling into his esophagus.
 Scrambling for something to grab with his hands, he finds the top of the object that has crushed him.
 Running his fingers across, he feels a narrow hole and reaches inside.
 A squelching noise as a viscous liquid wraps itself around him.
-In horrifying realization, he thinks of one thing: blood.
+In a horrifying realization, he thinks of one thing: blood.

-As he loses consciousness, he asks, “Who are you?”
+As Avalel loses consciousness, he asks, “Who are you?”